Northshore Debate Series 2

 I appreciate well-thought-out perms with a brief summary of its function/net beneficiality in the 2AC.
 I get frustrated by teams who shotgun the same four perms on every page, especially when those perms are essentially the same argument (e.g. “perm do both” and “perm do the plan and non-mutually exclusive parts of the alt”) or when the perm is obviously nonsensical (e.g. “perm do the counterplan” against an advantage counterplan that doesn’t try to fiat the aff or against a uniqueness counterplan that bans the plan).

-I’d prefer that you read rehighlightings and not insert them, unless you’re rehighlighting a couple words.
+I appreciate when teams read rehighlightings and not insert them, unless you’re rehighlighting a couple words.
 You will lose speaker points for inserting a bunch of rehighlightings, and I’ll happily ignore them if instructed to by the other team.

 K affs: